artembaidaliuk/CFAV-cISF-phylogeny-2019/README.md

 Partition files are added where gene partition model were tested.

-A python script is also included in order to split the sequences into separate gene (or UTR) sequence lists directly from the data table.
-The sequence lists could then be used to perform the alignments from scratch.
+A python script is also included in order to split the sequences into separate gene (or UTRs) sequence lists directly from the data table.
+The sequence lists could then be used to perform the alignments.
 In order to create sequence lists for different data subsets make sure to subset the data table before running the script.

 Example: